AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

 To enable Pub/Sub on the selected project,

-1. go to your Google Cloud Platform console, at the upper left corner left to Google Cloud Platform signage, click the 3 bars.
+1. Go to your Google Cloud Platform console, at the upper left corner left to Google Cloud Platform signage, click the 3 bars.
 A drop down menu will appear.